NXT TakeOver: Rival: Storylines

-In the weeks prior to the TakeOver: Rival show NXT held a tournament to determine the next challenger to the NXT Championship, announcing the tournament before Owens goaded Zayn into giving him a match for the championship.
-The eight man tournament included Finn Bálor, Curtis Axel, Hideo Itami, Tyler Breeze, Tyson Kidd, Adrian Neville, Baron Corbin and Bull Dempsey.
-The first round of the tournament was broadcast on January 21 and 28 with Balor, Itami, Neville and Corbin all advancing to the semi-finals.
+In the weeks prior to the TakeOver: Rival show, NXT held a tournament to determine the next challenger to the NXT Championship, announcing the tournament before Owens goaded Zayn into giving him a match for the championship.
+The eight man tournament included Finn Bálor, Curtis Axel, Hideo Itami, Tyler Breeze, Tyson Kidd, Adrian Neville, Baron Corbin, and Bull Dempsey.
+The first round of the tournament was broadcast on January 21 and 28 with Balor, Itami, Neville, and Corbin all advancing to the semi-finals.
 The semi-finals of the tournament was shown on the WWE Network on February 4 and saw Balor and Neville qualify for the finals that would take place at TakeOver: Rival.

-On January 15, 2015 (shown on January 28) the team of Blake and Murphy upset the reigning NXT Tag Team Champions The Lucha Dragons (Kalisto and Sin Cara) to win the championship.
-Prior to the victory the team had only won a few matches since they became a regular tag team six months prior, so the title victory was seen as a surprise.
-Following the title change NXT quickly announced a rematch between the two teams for TakeOver: Rival.
+On January 15, 2015 (shown on January 28), the team of Blake and Murphy upset the reigning NXT Tag Team Champions The Lucha Dragons (Kalisto and Sin Cara) to win the championship.
+Prior to the victory, the team had only won a few matches since they became a regular tag team six months prior, so the title victory was seen as a surprise.
+Following the title change, NXT quickly announced a rematch between the two teams for TakeOver: Rival.

 Event

 Preliminary matches

 The event opened with Hideo Itami facing Tyler Breeze.
 Itami executed a "Shotgun Kick" on Breeze for the win.

 Next, Baron Corbin and Bull Dempsey in a No Disqualification match.
 Corbin executed the "End of Days" to win the match.

 After that, Blake and Murphy defended the NXT Tag Team Championship against The Lucha Dragons (Kalisto and Sin Cara).
-After Murphy executed a brainbuster on Cara, Blake followed with a "Six Star Frog Splash" for the pinfall to retain the title.
+After Murphy executed a brainbuster on Cara, Blake followed with a "Six Star Frog Splash" for the pinfall to retain the titles.

 The next match between Adrian Neville and Finn Bálor was to determine the #1 contender for the NXT Championship.
 During the match, Bálor performed a running front dropkick on Neville, who was leaning against the guardrail.
 Balor performed a diving double foot stomp to the back of Neville's head for a near-fall.
 Neville executed a Phoenix splash off the middle rope for a near-fall.
 In the end, Bálor performed a running front dropkick on Neville, knocking him into the turnbuckles, followed by a "Coup De Grace" to win the match.

-In the penultimate match, NXT Women's Championship Charlotte defended her title against Sasha Banks, Bayley and Becky Lynch in a fatal four way match.
+In the penultimate match, Charlotte defended the NXT Women's Championship against Sasha Banks, Bayley and Becky Lynch in a fatal four way match.
 During the match, Lynch performed an exploder suplex on Charlotte for a near-fall.
 Bayley performed a "Bayley-to-Belly Suplex" off the top rope on Charlotte, but Banks broke up the pinfall attempt.
 Banks performed a Banks Statement on Charlotte before altering it into a crucifix and pinned her to win the title.